About

 Identity #

-This page serves as a point of reference for all the identities that I actively maintain on the web.
+This section serves as a point of reference for all identities that I own on the web.
 If you see someone acting as me on any other online asset that is not listed here, that is not me.

 Asset | Account |